 To file a university complaint regarding sexual misconduct (either an assault in which you are a victim or a witness or, if not directly involved, you have reason to believe such has occurred), please contact the offices or individuals as noted above or complete the Sexual Misconduct and Relationship Violence Reporting Form.

 To file a criminal complaint regarding sexual misconduct, contact the Wittenberg Police Division.

 - Immediate Emergency: 937-327-6363

 Faculty and staff members - If information regarding an incident of sexual misconduct or relationship violence is shared with you, you are required to complete the Sexual Misconduct and Relationship Violence Reporting Form within 24 hours of receiving the report.

 Office of Civil Rights

-Questions related to Title IX can be directed to the Dean of Students/Title IX Coordinator (Casey Gill, 937-327-7801 or firstname.lastname@example.org) or the Office of Civil Rights at:
+Questions related to Title IX can be directed to the Vice President for Student Development and Title IX Coordinator (Casey Gill, 937-327-7801 or firstname.lastname@example.org) or the Office of Civil Rights at:

 Office for Civil Rights (OCR)